Theft by Unlawful Taking of Means of Conveyance

 February 23, 2014

-Both statutes are common charges for defendants stopped and arrested for auto theft which is commonly referred to as “joyriding”.
+Both the receiving stolen property and auto theft statutes are common charges for defendants stopped and arrested for auto theft or “joyriding.”
 Joyriding is serious and is typically charged as a 4th degree indictable or 3rd degree indictable crime depending on the circumstances.
 Our criminal defense lawyers represent clients for theft related crimes throughout New Jersey including Roselle Park, Linden, Scotch Plains, Hillside, Elizabeth, Springfield, Plainfield, Union Twp, and Rahway.
 If you would like to learn more about how we can help you, contact our office today at (908) 838-0150 for a free initial consultation.
 We have provided the statute for Theft by Unlawful Taking of Means of Conveyance under 2C:20-10 below for your convenience.

 a.
 A person commits a disorderly persons offense if, with purpose to withhold temporarily from the owner, he takes, operates, or exercises control over any means of conveyance, other than a motor vehicle, without consent of the owner or other person authorized to give consent.
 “Means of conveyance” includes but is not limited to motor vehicles, bicycles, motorized bicycles, boats, horses, vessels, surfboards, rafts, skimobiles, airplanes, trains, trams and trailers.
 It is an affirmative defense to prosecution under subsections a., b. and c. of this section that the actor reasonably believed that the owner or any other person authorized to give consent would have consented to the operation had he known of it.